Review – Party Planet

 The most interesting aspect of Party Planet, besides its best minigames of course, is the fact that not all games are actually available at the beginning.
 In an era in which the word “unlock” is usually followed by a link to your Paypal account, Party Planet actually implements a progression system of sorts.
 A little less than half of the games are unlocked at first, and it’s up to you to earn enough starts in order to rank up and unlock more games.
 For some people, that might be a bummer.
 For others, that’s actually a somewhat interesting way to reward players in what would be just another collection of okay-at-best minigames.
 The progression system isn’t overly complicated, by the way: play a few games, either alone or with friends, and you’ll quickly unlock a new game for your collection.

-Technical-wise, Party Planet is sort of a mixed bag.
-It doesn’t look fantastic, as most games, despite being charmful and colorful, look like a game you’d expect to find in a Flash-based website.
-Some of those titles, like Fennec Fox Tower (the Ice Climbers-inspired one) look like a game you’d find a decade ago on a website like Newgrounds or Miniclip (remember Heli Attack 2?
-That game was awesome!).
+Technically, Party Planet is sort of a mixed bag.
+It doesn’t look fantastic, as most games, despite being charming and colorful, look like a game you’d expect to find in a Flash-based website.
+Some of those titles, like Fennec Fox Tower (the Ice Climbers-inspired one) look like a game you’d find a decade ago on a website like Newgrounds or Miniclip.
 The soundtrack is also very hit-or-miss, as there are games with memorable tunes and games with bad tunes.
 One of my favorite songs from the game, however, was the main menu’s ukulele-driven tune.